Unleashing Hour-Scale Video Training for Long Video-Language Understanding: Appendix

 We ablate \textbf{forgetting mechanisms} from both spatial and temporal perspectives. \begin{itemize}[labelindent=5pt, labelsep=5pt, leftmargin=*, topsep=0pt] \item \textbf{Spatial Forgetting}.
 In this setting, we adopt 3B LLaVA-OV-SI data for training.
 The vision encoder, projector, and LLM decoder of the Hour-LLaVA-3B model are initialized by a pretrained LLaVA-OV-SI-3B model as mentioned in Section~\ref{sec:experimental_setting}.
 During training, only the parameters of the MemAug module are tuned, while the rest of the model remains frozen.
 Training hyperparameters follow the settings used for \emph{image-language pretraining} of the 3B model in Table~\ref{tab:training_config}. \item \textbf{Temporal Forgetting}.
-We follow the same temporal compression implementations as in Section~\ref{sec:method_comp}.
-Note that for training, we also adopt the same as in Section~\ref{sec:method_comp}, using a dataset composed of 70K video-language instruction samples with a 75\%/25\% mixture of VideoMarathon and LLaVA-Video-178K, along with 60K multimodal samples from LLaVA-OV.
+We compare several representative video token compression techniques, including uniform~\cite{jiang2025token,xu2024slowfast}, keyframe~\cite{shen2024longvu,tan2024koala}, and question-guided~\cite{di2025streaming,shen2024longvu} temporal compression.
+Also, we implement random temporal compression as a reference baseline.
+In particular, the implementation details of different temporal compression methods are shown below: \begin{itemize}[labelindent=5pt, labelsep=5pt, leftmargin=*, topsep=0pt] \item \textbf{Random}.
+We randomly select $^{1}\!/\!_{4}$ frames from a video sampled at 1 FPS. \item \textbf{Uniform}.
+We uniformly sample $^{1}\!/\!_{4}$ frames across the temporal dimension from a 1 FPS video. \item \textbf{Keyframe}.
+Following~\cite{shen2024longvu}, for each frame, we compute the average cosine similarity with its $K$ nearest temporal neighbors (with $K=8$).
+We then retain the $^{1}\!/\!_{4}$ frames that are least similar to their neighbors, removing the $^{3}\!/\!_{4}$ most redundant frames.
+In addition, video frame features are extracted by SigLIP vision encoder~\cite{zhai2023sigmoid}. \item \textbf{Question-guided}.
+Following~\cite{di2025streaming}, we calculate the cosine similarity between the frame embedding $\mathbf{v}$ and question embedding $\mathbf{q}$.
+Next, we select $^{1}\!/\!_{4}$ frames with the highest similarity scores.
+In particular, the frame embedding $\mathbf{v}$ is computed as $\mathbf{v}=\frac{1}{N_v}\sum^{N_v}_{i=1}\bv_i$ , where $N_v$ is the number of tokens per frames and $\bv_i$ refers to the $i$-th visual token vector.
+The question embedding is calculated as $\mathbf{q}=\frac{1}{N_q}\sum^{N_q}_{i=1}\bq_i$ , where $N_q$ is the number of tokens in the given question and $\bq_i$ denotes the $i$-th query token vector.
+Additionally, $\bv_i$ is obtained using the SigLIP vision encoder followed by the projector, while $\bq_i$ is derived from the Qwen2.5-3B word embedding model. \end{itemize} For a fair comparison, all the above temporal compression techniques apply different temporal compression strategies with the same compression ratio of $^{1}\!/\!_{4}$ on 1-FPS input videos, along with a random spatial compression with a compression ratio of $^{1}\!/\!_{4}$.
+Note that for training, we use a dataset composed of 70K video-language instruction samples with a 3:1 mixture of VideoMarathon and LLaVA-Video-178K, along with 60K multimodal samples from LLaVA-OV.
 The Hour-LLaVA-3B model is initialized from the checkpoint obtained after image-language pretraining.
 All training hyperparameters follow the \emph{video instruction tuning} setup for the 3B model. \end{itemize}